 **View HostGator page load speed and uptime for the last 8 months here.

-Their prices start from $3.95 per month for a Hatchling Plan for shared hosting on a 36 month plan.
+Their prices start from $3.95 per month for a Hatchling Plan for shared hosting on a 36-month plan.

-That being said, HostGator offers support via Live Chat, phone or fax.
-You can also write to them directly using conventional mail.
+That being said, HostGator offers support via Live Chat, phone, or fax.
+You can also write to them directly using conventional mail should you wish.

 Facts and stats about HostGator - Here are some interesting facts about HostGator.

-I give HostGator a respectable 4.2 Stars out of 5.0 Stars.
-Click here to learn more about HostGator.
+I give HostGator a respectable 4.5 out of 5.0.

-Services offered - SiteGround offers shared, cloud and reseller hosting, dedicated servers and domain names, website migration.
+Services offered - SiteGround offers shared, cloud, reseller hosting, dedicated servers and domain names, and website migration.

 On their shared hosting plan they offer three tiers.
-StartUp, GrowBig and GoGeek.
+StartUp, GrowBig, and GoGeek.

-Reliability – SiteGround claims to provide 99.9 percent server uptime on their website.
-I’m happy to report however, that in the last 15 months of using them, I’ve experienced 100 percent server uptime.
-So if you were to ask me are they reliable?
+However, I'm happy to report that in the last 5 years of using them, I've actually experienced 100 percent server uptime!

 Uptime and page load response time